IvanAleksandrovskii/TG_Crypto_Pools/README.md

 - **Path Parameters:**
   - `coin_id`: UUID of the coin
 - **What you'll get back:**
-  - Detailed information about the specified coin.
+  - Detailed information about the specified coin, including its current price.

 ### Chains